Other

 patrol test --dart-define 'USERNAME=Bartek' --dart-define 'PASSWORD=ny4ncat'

 Alternatively you can create a .patrol.env file in your project's root.
+Comments are supported using the # symbol and can be inline or on their own line.
 Here's an example:

 $ cat .patrol.env